proxpero/proxpero.github.io/about.md

 title: About
 ---

 Hi!
 My name is Todd Olsen.
-I teach reading, writing, and arithmetic to kids (as well as history, science, and Latin).
+I am a software developer at a very small teaching company, where I write programs to (1) make it easier for teachers to teach, (2) students to learn, and (3) parents to understand what's going on.
+I was a teacher myself and I built the software that I wanted to have.
+I taught reading, writing, and arithmetic to kids (as well as history, science, and Latin).

  This is where I (rarely) blog about software development (usually Swift on Apple platforms).
 Thanks for stopping in!

 Here is a vague computer-focused timeline myself (WIP):